Frequently Asked Questions

-- Penn State Milton S. Hershey Medical Center offers excellent benefits effective your first day of hire, including affordable health care, vision, dental, 5% matching on retirement, 75% tuition remission for full-time employee, spouse, and dependents at any Penn State University campus, generous paid time off, on-site child care facility and fitness center, free parking and more!
+Penn State Milton S. Hershey Medical Center offers excellent benefits effective your first day of hire, including affordable health care, vision, dental, 5% matching on retirement, 75% tuition remission for full-time employee, spouse, and dependents at any Penn State University campus, generous paid time off, on-site child care facility and fitness center, free parking and more!

-- Detailed benefit information is provided and reviewed with you by a Nurse Recruiter at the time of interview.
+Detailed benefit information is provided and reviewed with you by a Nurse Recruiter at the time of interview.

-- Relocation assistance is available for certain approved positions.
+Relocation assistance is available for certain approved positions.
 (Staff Nurse, Nurse Practitioner, Clinical Head Nurse, Managers, Directors, Care Coordinators etc.)

-What types of continuing education opportunities do you offer?
+What types of Continuing Education opportunities do you offer?

-- As a leading academic Medical Center, we offer numerous continuing education and development opportunities for Nursing staff.
+As a leading academic Medical Center, we offer numerous continuing education and development opportunities for Nursing staff.
 Specific courses include, but are not limited to: Critical Care, Trauma Nursing, Oncology Care, ACLS, PALS, NRP, ECMO etc.

 Do you offer sign-on bonuses or tuition assistance?

-- Financial incentives exist for staff nurses through practices such as Certification Pay ($1,250/year) and participation in the Professional Development program ($4,000/year for attaining Clinical III status and $5,000/year for Clinician IV).
+Financial incentives exist for staff nurses through practices such as Certification Pay ($1,250/year) and participation in the Professional Development program ($4,000/year for attaining Clinical III status and $5,000/year for Clinician IV).

-- A variety of tuition assistance, sponsorship, and reimbursement programs are available for Nursing Staff.
+A variety of tuition assistance, sponsorship, and reimbursement programs are available for Nursing Staff.
 For more information regarding tuition reimbursement, click to learn more.

 ¿Do you hire new graduates?

-- Absolutely!
-Designed to transition from student to professional nurse, the Graduate Nurse Residency is a structured, educational program that offers training in several challenging specialties, including but not limited to: Acute Care, Critical Care, Perioperative Nursing Course.
+Absolutely!
+Designed to transition from student to professional nurse, the Graduate Nurse Residency is a structured, educational program that offers training in several challenging specialties, including but not limited to: Acute Care, Critical Care, Peri-Operative Nursing Course.

-- Click here to obtain additional information regarding our Graduate Nurse program.
+Click here to obtain additional information regarding our Graduate Nurse program.

-Do you have student nurse externships?
+Do you have student nurse externship?

-- Yes.
+Yes.
 Our summer Nurse Extern Program for nursing students combines actual work experience with education and is designed to promote individualized learning while providing participants with a distinctive advantage in their professional development.

-- Click here to obtain more information regarding our Nurse Externship program.
+Click here to obtain more information regarding our Nurse Externship program.